-No decision has been made by the Board on the regulatory framework contemplated in this document.
+No decision to adopt regulations to implement this Framework has been made by the Board.
 Currently, and unless or until new regulations are approved by the Board of Supervisors, the commercial cultivation, distribution, storage, manufacturing, processing, and sale of medical cannabis and adult use cannabis and the outdoor cultivation of cannabis for personal use are prohibited within the unincorporated areas of the County.